CodeBullet-Community/BulletBot/README.md

 ## Coding style

+When planning a feature, keep in mind, that the bot should be stateless.
+AKA all data should be stored in the database, so the bot can crash or shutdown at any time and resume it's work later like before.

 ### General guide

 As a style guide we use [this](https://github.com/basarat/typescript-book/blob/master/docs/styleguide/styleguide.md) guide from basarat and his typescript book.